trussworks/Engineering-Playbook/infra/tf/terratest.md

 ### Update the Key rotator configuration

-We have automation in place that updates the rotated keys weekly so you'll need to add this repo to that configuration if it is running Terratests on ci.
+We have automation in place that updates the rotated keys daily so you'll need to add this repo to that configuration if it is running Terratests on ci.

 Update the `rotate.yaml` file in [Legendary Waddle Dev](https://github.com/trussworks/legendary-waddle-dev) to include a sink to your new repo.
 A sink stanza looks like this: